amber-smalltalk/amber-documentation/js-glossary.md

 ### Where is `node` used in Amber?

 Nearly everywhere, except the case of Amber itself or Amber project running in the browser.
 All the tools mentioned in this page run in `node` - they are server-side / cli tools written in JavaScript.
 Amber itself uses some CLI tooling (`amber-cli` package in `npm`) itself - `amber` command as a general tool and `amberc` as cli compiler.
 Those, too, are JavaScript, so they run in `node` (the former is Amber code compiled to JavaScript; the latter is native JavaScript).
 Amber also exports helper node libraries as `amber-dev` package in npm.
 And last but not least, you can compile Amber package(s) and bundle them into CLI executable for `node` - which is now `amber` tool itself is created.

+### What is `npm`?

+It stands for "node package manager" and it is a dependency management tool for server-side / cli JavaScript packages (that is, those to be run in `node`).
+Each package can specifiy its production dependencies and its development-only dependencies by name and semver version expression.
+Package dependencies are specified in `package.json` file.
+When asked to install dependencies, `npm` looks for dependencies of the project installs them into directory `node_modules`, while doing the same for the dependencies itself, the result being deep tree of dependencies - this way same module can appear many times (even hundreds of times), but always as a local dependency of its parent - this way, version clashes are avoided.

+### Where is `npm` used in Amber?

+First, `npm` is used to install all the tools mentioned here (except `node` and itself), and it is also used to install Amber CLI tool from `amber-cli` package.
+Second, Amber itself and Amber projects contains `package.json` which list the development dependencies needed for the supporting tooling to work (`grunt`, `amber-dev` and others).
+Third, `amber` itself is a `npm` package, for server-side projects that want to use it from `node`, not from browser.